skhiggins/skhiggins.github.io/_pages/2_code.md

 ### [Stata](https://github.com/skhiggins/StataTools)

-[Stata Guide](https://github.com/skhiggins/Stata_guide) to use with collaborators and research assistants to make Python code consistent, easier to read, transparent, and reproducible.
+[Stata Guide](https://github.com/skhiggins/Stata_guide) to use with collaborators and research assistants to make Stata code consistent, easier to read, transparent, and reproducible.

 I've written a number of Stata packages that can be installed directly through Stata:
 ```stata